-Increased tadpole density was associated with higher average individual biomass in LeConte, but was not so in Spur (Figure 6).
-The best fit linear mixed effect model included an interaction between tadpole density and lake, as well as random intercepts and different variances for sampling blocks (Table 6).
-Separate linear mixed effect models for each lake clarified the interaction, illustrating that tadpole density enhanced tadpole biomass only in LeConte (Table 7).
-Mayfly density did not affect tadpole biomass.

-Mesocosm experiment. – In the 2010 mesocosm experiment, tadpoles alone reduced algal abundance by 50% (Figure 5).
-Mayflies did not reduce algal abundance, but both consumers together reduced algae about 2%, relative to the absence of consumers.
-The presence of tadpoles had a 300 x larger negative impact on algal abundance than did the presence of mayflies.
-The best-fit model included fixed effects for tadpole presence, duration of growth, and the initial abundance of algae, and allowed variances to differ between tadpole presence-absence (Table 5).
+Mesocosm experiment. – In the 2010 mesocosm experiment, tadpole presence alone reduced algal abundance by 50% (Figure 7).
+Mayfly presence did not reduce algal abundance, The best-fit model included fixed effects for tadpole presence, duration of growth, and the initial abundance of algae, and allowed variances to differ between tadpole presence-absence (Table 8).
 Mayfly presence-absence was not included as a fixed effect in this model.
-We found no difference among growth rates of algae among consumer treatments (ANOVA, F3,28 = 0.0011, p < 1.0) (Figure 6).
+We found no difference among growth rates of algae among consumer treatments (ANOVA, F3,28 = 0.0011, p < 1.0) (Figure 8).

 In the mesocosms, mayfly nymph abundance declined by 48% – 100% during the experiment.
 Live mayflies recovered from mesocosms at the conclusion of the experiment were not near metamorphosis (they did not have wingpads), nor were exuvia or emerged adults ever observed.
 This apparent mortality was independent of coexistence with tadpoles; despite a trend towards larger declines in mayfly abundance in the presence of tadpoles, the difference was not significant (ANOVA, F2,6 = 0.338, p = 0.58).
-When we represented mayflies in the mesocosms by their final abundance, rather than presence-absence, the presence of tadpoles affected the outcome: algal abundance increased with mayfly abundance in the absence of tadpoles, but, algal abundance declined with mayfly abundance in the presence of tadpoles (Figure 7).
-However, 95% confidence regions around the linear relationship between algal abundance and mayfly abundance, with respect to tadpole presence-absence, could also include horizontal lines with different intercepts.
-In this case, the effect of mayflies on algal abundance would be absent, and algal abundance could be described just by tadpole presence-absence.
+When we represented mayflies in the mesocosms by their final abundance, rather than presence-absence, the presence of tadpoles affected the outcome: algal abundance increased weakly with mayfly abundance in the absence of tadpoles, but, algal abundance declined with mayfly abundance in the presence of tadpoles (Figure 7).
+The best fit model of algal abundance, with respect to tadpole presence-absence and mayfly abundance, included fixed effects for a tadpole-mayfly interaction, duration of algal growth, and initial algal abundance, and allowed the variance of algal abundance to differ with tadpole presence-absence (Table 9). .

 Discussion